alexander-krotov/ilc-3-5-clock/README.md

 https://oshwlab.com/alexander.krotov/iv-18-clock_copy_copy

 Clock is powered from USB 5v power supply, it could be provided via ESP32 module connector.
-It eats about XXXmA, peaking to XXXmA.
+It eats about 150mA, peaking to 200mA.

-ILC-3-5 VFD display needs 24v power supply.
-It is provided by a charge pump implemented in hardware.

-DS3231 is used as a backup Real-Time clock (RTC).

-Clock has a connector H5 for Si4703 rado module, which could be used as a time provider, but it did not work for me.

 Driver pins to VFD connection table: